bxparks/AUnit/README.md

-For example, the following runs all the unit tests in the [AceSegment](https://github.com/bxparks/AceSegment) project (currently 5), on 2 boards (Nano and Leonardo) connected at the specified tty ports:
+For example, the following runs all the unit tests in the [AceSegment](https://github.com/bxparks/AceSegment) project (currently 5), on 2 boards (Nano, Leonardo, ESP8266, and ESP32) connected at the specified tty
+ports:

 ```
 $ AUnit/tools/build_arduino.sh --test \